CrocoDillon/universal-react-redux-boilerplate/README.md

 To make use of a Webpack 2 feature called [_tree-shaking_](https://gist.github.com/sokra/27b24881210b56bbaff7), we have to use the Babel preset `es2015-webpack` so Babel doesn’t transform ES6 modules to CommonJS.

 Oh and do yourself a favor, make it a habit to always specify `displayName` and `propTypes` (if applicable) to React components.

+### Setting up ESLint

+Before starting your project it’s probably a good idea to set up some rules about code style.
+ESLint is awesome to enforce these rules because it’s pluggable and fully configurable.
+Linting is not about “best practices” and other people’s opinions, it’s about code style consistency, maintainability and preventing errors.
+The rules are up to you or your team, ESLint will do the rest.

+The `.eslintrc.js` file in this boilerplate is absolutely huge but don’t be intimidated by it.
+We could go the easy way and _extend_ `eslint:recommended` or for example `eslint-config-airbnb` but remember, it’s about your rules.
+I included every single standard ESLint rule and every single `eslint-plugin-react` rule whether they are enabled or not.
+That way all the rules are in one place which makes it easier to make them fit your needs.